-The disposal of Genetron Performax LT may be subject to local regulations.
-Users should conduct disposal operations in compliance with applicable local laws and regulations.
+The disposal of Genetron Performax LT may be subject to federal, state and local regulations.
+Users should conduct disposal operations in compliance with applicable federal, state and local laws and regulations.
 Appropriate regulatory agencies also should be consulted before discharging or disposing of waste materials.